Configuration

 markdownlint Compatibility

-mdbook-lint can read .markdownlint.json
+mdbook-lint can read .markdownlint.json files for compatibility:

 {